aleen42/PersonalWiki/Programming/JavaScript/Framework/react/reusable_components/reusable_components.md

 <div onClick={() => this.tick()}></div>
 ```

-*It's recommended that binding in the constructor method, so tht you can only bind once.*
+*It's recommended that binding in the constructor method, so tht you can only bind once.
+This is better for performance of your application, especially if you implement [shouldComponentUpdate()](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) with a [shallow comparison](https://facebook.github.io/react/docs/shallow-compare.html) in the child components.*